Agia Anna Ι. Ν. ΑΓΙΑΣ ΑΝΝΗΣ(St. Anne) Dioskouron St., foothills of Acropolis, Plaka

-The original small 6 x 6 meters (18 ft. x 18 ft.) one-aisle, vaulted orthodox chapel which, as in most cases, was built on the ruins of an ancient temple dedicated to the Gods Artemis and Apollo during the Turkish occupation of Greece, and is mentioned in descriptions of travelers of the 17th century.
+The original small 6 x 6 m (18 ft x 18 ft) one-aisle, vaulted orthodox chapel which, as in most cases, was built on the ruins of an ancient temple dedicated to the Gods Artemis and Apollo during the Turkish occupation of Greece, and is mentioned in descriptions of travelers of the 17th c.
 The church, which was in ruins, was renovated with the toil and expenses of Mme Athena Polygenous, as mentioned by the inscription on its façade.

 The church celebrates on December 9th.

 The roof of Agia Anna after the restoration.